ece362-purdue/proton-labs/lab2-interrupts/README.md

 Copy in the `init_inputs` and `init_outputs` functions you implemented in lab 1 so that the GPIO pins for the pushbuttons and user LEDs are configured correctly.
 There are already function calls for them in `main`.

-After `init_keypad();` in `main`, there is a call to `init_gpio_irq`, which we'll implement as instructed below, along with a few other functions.
+Next, implement `init_gpio_irq` as instructed below, along with a few other functions.
 You can use either the SDK functions or directly write to registers.

 1. First, turn on GP22-GP25 (the user LEDs) so that they are all on when the program starts.
 This is done in `init_outputs()`, which is already called in `main`.
 This is how we'll know if the microcontroller is in the DORMANT state or not.
 2. Configure GP21 such that when a **rising edge** occurs on it, the function `gp21_isr` is called.